scd4j/gradle-plugins/README.md

     gradlew
 ```

-For more details of how to implement an module, take a look at the  [documentation](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)
+For more details of how to create and implement a module, take a look at the  [documentation](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)